mjHarakka/mapfox/README.md

 ### Contributing
 This is an open source project licensed under MIT.

-Fork the Project
+- Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+- Create your Feature Branch
+- Commit your Changes
+- Push to the Branch
+- Open a Pull Request

 If a pull requested is merged into the master then it will pushed into production.
 There are currently only few people who have the root access and/or user setup on our server but if needed and it is someone we would trust it would be possible to grant someone non-root access to the server.